 More importantly, these interventions are directly related to U.S. immigration.
-As I have documented in a previous study, the largest migrations from Latin America over the past sixty years have come precisely from those countries the U.S. has repeatedly occupied and most controlled.
+As I have documented in a previous study, the largest migrations from Latin America over the past sixty years have come precisely from those countries the U.S. has repeatedly occupied and most controlled.26

 At the same time, both Democratic and Republican administrations have largely ignored the economic and social needs of the region's people.
-For example, U.S. foreign aid to the 33 countries of Latin America and the Caribbean totaled just \$3 billion in FY 2023.
-That's about as much foreign aid as the U.S. gives to Israel every year.
-The population of Israel, however, is only nine million and it is a relatively prosperous nation, while Latin America and the Caribbean are teeming with more than 650 million inhabitants, 32 percent of whom lived below the poverty line in 2022.
+For example, U.S. foreign aid to the 33 countries of Latin America and the Caribbean totaled just \$3 billion in FY 2023.27 That's about as much foreign aid as the U.S. gives to Israel every year.
+The population of Israel, however, is only nine million and it is a relatively prosperous nation, while Latin America and the Caribbean are teeming with more than 650 million inhabitants, 32 percent of whom lived below the poverty line in 2022.28 total foreign aid Washington gave to Latin America last year amounts to less than half of what it provided the region 60 years ago, during the Kennedy-Johnson administrations, as revealed in the chart below from the Congressional Research Service:

-To put the current \$3 billion of U.S.- Latin America aid in greater perspective, total foreign assistance allocated by Congress to support the war in Ukraine during FY 2022 was \$113 billion, with billions more in additional funding about to be approved.
+To put the current \$3 billion of U.S.- Latin America aid in greater perspective, total foreign assistance allocated by Congress to support the war in Ukraine during FY 2022 was \$113 billion, with billions more in additional funding about to be approved.29